Ivcoarv/Where-is-the-math-in-Casino-Risk-of-Ruin-by-Ivan-Contreras-Arvizu/README.md

 #### House Edge $$\rightarrow$$ the house always wins… Right?

-But wait!, the formula we’ve seen still isn’t complete.
+So... wait!, the formula we’ve seen still isn’t complete.

 Why?
 Well… we forgot one important thing: **the house always has an edge** Casinos don’t play fair they’re designed to win *in the long run*.
 This advantage is what we call the **house edge**, and we represent it with the letter **`a`**.